Dealing with Disappointment Gaps

 In my opinion, to set the right expectations they need to meet one rule: They should be 100% within our control.
 To manage disappointment, we need to differentiate between situations that fall within our control and factors that are beyond it.
 Being able to recognize the difference will help to deal with frustrations more appropriately.

 Stop obsessing over how much weight you’re losing (or not losing).
 What you should be obsessing over is consistency.
-Worrying about things outside your control only takes your focus off of what you can.
+Worrying about things outside your control only takes your focus off what you can.

 Slimcerely yours℠,